cryptic-resolver/cr.rb/README.md

 same = "JPEG" # We just need to redirect this.
 No duplicate!

 [sth]
-same = "xdm" # If we direct to a multimeaning word, we don't need to specify its category(subkey).
+same = "xdm.Download" # You must point to a exact position, not just xdm

 ["h.265"]
 disp = "H.265"